 We are told that to succeed in anything, one must focus on that one thing and do that one thing well.
 Fine, but what if the one thing you focus on requires many things to be done well, to succeed?
 How do we manage our success while being a half committed artist?

-Some of us may have observed about films, music, art and uttered, “They sure don’t make ‘em the way they used to!”
+Who among us has not had an observation about films, music, art and uttered, “They sure don’t make ‘em the way they used to!”

 That makes me question, does the art suffer if the artist can only be half committed?
 We may come to a point where we finally say to ourselves that the time for complete commitment has come.
 Our sideline creativity has come to a crossroad and it is time to commit or quit.